tinghaoK7727/Final_Project_Airbnb_Pricing_in_Paris/README.md

 **Passive Aggressive Classifier:**

 Passive Aggressive Classifier was the least performing model we tested out of the 7.
-Though it had an accuracy rate of 85% while predicting Bin 3 prices, the average accuracy rate was very low at **46%**.
+Though it had an accuracy rate of 85% while predicting Bin 3 prices, the average accuracy rate was quite low at **46%**.

 **Gradient Boosting Classifier:**

 Following we have the Gradient Boosting Classifier which demonstrated an average accuracy rate of **67%** which was on par with Random Forest Classifier.
-Similarly to Random Forest Classifier, this model also had the highest precision rate at predicitng Bin 4 prices at 74% of precision expected.
+Similarly to Random Forest Classifier, this model also had the highest precision rate at predicting Bin 4 prices at 74% of precision expected.

 **Bagging Classifier:**

 Furthermore, we tested the Bagging Classifier and had an average accuracy rate at **64%**.
-Following the same pattern as its better performing peers, this method was best at predciting Bin 4 prices with a precision rate at 67%.
+Following the same pattern as its better performing peers, this method was best at predicting Bin 4 prices with a precision rate at 67%.

 **Extra Tree Classifier:**